BATHROOM LIGHTING - PART FOUR

 As a general rule, any light source with a CRI rating of Ra80 or above will faithfully render colours well enough that we can barely perceive any deficiencies.
 High quality light fittings will have a CRI rating of Ra90 or above — often over 95 — and given the wide variation in skin tones and colours of interiors, the higher the CRI the better your bathroom lighting will be.

-Sunlight has the best CRI rating of all — a cool Ra100 but, as we all know, sunlight is not always available, so we do our best to bring its qualities to our life with carefully selected light fittings.
+Sunlight has the best CRI rating of all — it’s got the complete spectrum of colour and if you can get daylight into your bathroom, you’re definitely on a winner.
+But, as we all know, sunlight is not always available, so we do our best to bring its qualities to our life with carefully selected light fittings.

 Quality lighting manufacturers and suppliers will clearly mark the CRI Rating on their products or specification pages as: